Seeking diversified exposure to international small cap companies

 Portfolio Attribution

-The Causeway International Small Cap Fund (“Fund”), on a net asset value basis, outperformed the Index during the month.
-To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories –valuation, sentiment, technical indicators, quality, and corporate events – and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
-The strategy’s value factors delivered positive returns in November, and value remains the best-performing factor group over the last twelve months.
-Our sentiment factors were also positive for the month, over the last twelve months, and year-to-date period.
-Our quality and technical factors also posted positive returns in the month, and the technical factor category has produced the highest returns year to date.
-Our corporate events factor, added at the end of February, was flat in November.
-Returns to our macroeconomic factors were negative as countries exhibiting more attractive characteristics (such as Korea and Sweden) underperformed those with relatively weaker characteristics.
-Our country aggregate factors were roughly flat in November.
+The Causeway International Small Cap Fund ("Fund"), on a net asset value basis, outperformed the Index during the month.
+To evaluate stocks in our investable universe, our multi-factor quantitative model employs five bottom-up factor categories - valuation, sentiment, technical indicators, quality, and corporate events - and two top-down factor categories assessing macroeconomic and country aggregate characteristics.
+Though alpha factor performance was mixed in March, most alpha factors posted positive performance in the first quarter overall.
+Valuation was the best-performing alpha factor category in March and over the last twelve months.
+The strategy's sentiment and technical factors delivered negative returns in March, though both were relatively flat for the first quarter.
+Our quality and corporate events alpha factors both posted positive returns for March and the first quarter.
+Our macroeconomic and country aggregate factors posted negative returns in March as countries exhibiting stronger metrics (such as Taiwan) underperformed those with relatively weaker characteristics (such as India and Brazil).
 All factor groups remain positive on an inception to date basis.

 Quarterly Investment Outlook